actmd/abraham/README.md

 ## Requirements

-Abraham needs to know the current user to track tour views, e.g. `current_user` from Devise.
+* Abraham needs to know the current user to track tour views, e.g. `current_user` from Devise.
+* Abraham is tested on Rails 5.2, 6.0, and 6.1

 ## Installation